olof-soderberg/Squares.Backend/README.md

   One could of course use another OpenApi generator instead, but in this case I thought it wasn't that important.
 - If many requests are being made at the same time there could be problems writing to the json file.
 This will return an error to the webapp.
 There could easily be retry logic applied here.
 - Grid matrix could have been stored and calculated on the backend instead of in the browser.
+- Collection used in SquareJsonRepository should in the future use one from the System.Collections.Concurrent namespace, like ConcurrentStack.

 [Asp.net]: https://www.pngmart.com/files/23/Net-Logo-PNG-Image.png
 [Asp.net-url]: https://dotnet.microsoft.com/en-us/apps/aspnet